hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 Testing at finer-granularities - towards unit tests
 ---------------------------------------------------

 End-to-end automated testing is better than nothing.
-Ideally, though, tests at varying levels of granularity should be written.
+But, ideally, tests at varying levels of granularity should be written.

 If every component has a set of tests then changes to the component can be tested before the component is integrated.